-The weighted average remaining contractual life of performance rights issued in August 2014 (KMP), and outstanding at the end of the financial year was nil (2019: Two months).
-The weighted average remaining contractual life of other performance rights issued, and outstanding at the end of the financial year was 0.76 years (2010: 1.54 years).
+The weighted average remaining contractual life of performance rights issued in August 2014 (KMP), and outstanding at the end of the financial year was nil (30 June 2020: nil).
+The weighted average remaining contractual life of other performance rights issued, and outstanding at the end of the financial year was 1.42 years (30 June 2020: 0.76 years).